SHOW SIDEBAR

 懐中時計の文字盤について

-There are the following types depending on the type of characters that indicate the number of the time.
+There are the following types depending on the type of characters that represent the time numbers.

-It has a classical atmosphere, and in fact many old watches up to the 18th century have Roman indexes.
+It has a classical atmosphere, and in fact, many old watches from around the 18th century have Roman indexes.

 arabic index